IN PICS | MK Youth League picket in support of Nhlanhla Mkhwanazi

 The youthful voices continued loudly chanting struggle songs around Church Square as they made their way to the SAPS headquarters to hand over a memorandum of demands.

 “Enough is enough, there is no interest in the citizens of this country and this proves that we were never safe.
-Down with these individuals who have implemented changes; they must step aside to protect the dignity of our country and policing system.”
+Down with these individuals who have implemented changes; they must step aside to protect the dignity of our country and policing system,” she said.

-Nikolice encouraged the youth to take action and be part of the movement to try to stop the corruption instead of sitting back and just complaining.

 IN PICS | MK Youth League picket in support of Nhlanhla Mkhwanazi